daljitkatoch/daljitkatoch/README.md

 ## 🙋🏻 About Me

-Full-time Backend developer on web applications and web infrastructure.
+Full-time Backend developer.
 I have been developing professionally since 2015 and going strongly.

 **🚀 Skills and Tools I Have Used and Learned**